Recipes Planner Tools Calculators Journal Meal plan

 ← Back to the journal

-There are days when I am already tired by the time I get to the kitchen.
-Opening the cupboard, finding the jar, getting a spoon, putting it back feels like more than I want to do.
-I started leaving a small bowl of the toasted mix right on the counter where I can see it.
+Some days I am already tired when I get to the kitchen.
+Opening the cupboard, finding the jar, getting a spoon, and putting it back is more than I want to do.
+I started leaving a small bowl of the toasted mix on the counter where I can see it.

-I had been sitting at the table for most of the afternoon and my legs felt heavy when I stood up.
-The idea of opening the cupboard and reaching for the jar on the top shelf was enough to make me almost skip adding anything extra.
-Instead I reached for the bowl that was already out.
+I had been sitting at the table most of the afternoon and my legs felt heavy when I stood up.
+Opening the cupboard and reaching for the jar on the top shelf almost made me skip adding anything extra.
+I reached for the bowl that was already out instead.

-Now when I make toast or heat up some rice205 kcal or even just have a piece of fruit I can add a spoonful without any extra steps.
-The bowl is always there.
-I use it more on the low days than on the days when I have more energy because it removes the small barrier.
-On one of those afternoons I put some on the toast with the olive oil119 kcal already out.
-Later when I warmed some vegetables I added another spoonful without deciding first.
+When I make toast, heat rice205 kcal, or have a piece of fruit, I can add a spoonful without extra steps.
+I use the bowl more on low-energy days because it removes that barrier.
+One afternoon I put some on toast with the olive oil119 kcal already out.
+Later I added another spoonful to warm vegetables without stopping to decide.

 I refill the bowl from the jar when it gets low.
 Sometimes I add a few more walnuts185 kcal or a different seed if I have them.
-The point is that it stays out and I do not have to think about whether I feel like getting the jar down.
-It just happens.
+The bowl stays out, so I do not need to get the jar down each time.
 By the end of that day the bowl was lower and I had eaten more than I would have if the seeds had been put away.

-The mix itself is simple.
-Pumpkin seeds and sunflower seeds mostly, with a few walnuts for the fat.
-I toast them in a dry pan until they smell toasty and then let them cool before I put them in the bowl.
-The toasting is the only step that takes any time and I do it on a better day so the bowl is ready when I need it.
+The mix is simple.
+Mostly pumpkin seeds and sunflower seeds, with a few walnuts for fat.
+I toast them in a dry pan until they smell toasty, let them cool, then put them in the bowl.
+Toasting is the only step that takes time, and I do it on a better day so the bowl is ready when I need it.

-I have used the seeds on toast with a little honey64 kcal when I wanted something sweet but still substantial.
+I have used the seeds on toast with a little honey64 kcal when I wanted something sweet but still filling.
 I have sprinkled them over a bowl of warm beans when that was all I had the energy to heat.
-Once I even added them to a piece of fruit I was eating standing at the counter because the bowl was right there and it turned the fruit into something that felt like more of a snack.
+Once I added them to fruit I was eating at the counter because the bowl was right there, and it made the fruit more of a snack.

 ← Back to the journal